Kansas City’s first public institution of higher education, Missouri’s first community college

 From 1915 to 1964, the KC school board operated the College.
 In May 1964, voters in the Kansas City district and seven suburban school districts — Belton, Center, Grandview, Hickman Mills, Lee’s Summit, North Kansas City and Raytown — approved the creation of the Junior College District of Metropolitan Kansas City.
 That same year, the public elected a Board of Trustees, which began governing the college now known as Metropolitan Junior College-Kansas City.

 As Kansas City expanded into the suburbs during the 1960s, so did Metropolitan Junior College, which opened the Longview, Maple Woods and Penn Valley campuses starting in 1969.
 The institution would become the “Metropolitan Community Colleges,” reflecting the three campuses scattered around town, in 1975.

 In the 1980s and ’90s, the Blue Springs, Park Hill, Independence and Fort Osage districts joined the community college district.
 Blue River Community College was named the fourth MCC campus in 1997, and the Business & Technology campus in 2002.

 In December 2005 the five campuses became known as a singular unit: Metropolitan Community College.
 The goal of “One MCC” — one college with five campuses — was to create a more unified college district to serve the needs of students all over the Greater Kansas City region.

 Today, MCC is one of the largest public education providers in the area.
-With five campuses on the Missouri side of Greater Kansas City and a robust online program, MCC serves more than 30,000 students annually through credit and noncredit courses and business services.
+With five campuses on the Missouri side of Greater Kansas City and a robust online program, MCC serves about 30,000 students annually through credit and noncredit courses and business services.
 From the beginning, MCC has been a vibrant and ever-changing system that works to create a better community through education.